Table of Contents

 The π-platform is a commercial platform that encourages usage as often and for as long as possible (to maximise ad revenue).
 The primary way to do this is to show content that users prefer.
 Hence, by “learning and collecting personal data” and “improving the user experiences” to give users what they like and want.

-So, as a user, be careful about how you engage.
+As a user, be careful about how you engage.
 Your feed is literally what you train it to be.
 If you keep interacting with drama, bait, or low-quality takes, thatβs what your X-Timeline experiences become for you.
 The algorithm is just mirroring your own behaviour.

-Also, users can enter/visit the π-platform in many ways.
+Users can enter/visit the π-platform in many ways.

 Some will visit their home timeline regularly, while others may only enter the platform via redirects (shares, website embeds, other social media platforms, email recommendations, etc.).